oh2mp/gear360hack/INSTALL.md

 Note that you _must_ have files `info.tg` and `nx_cs.adj` on the card.
 Otherwise the hack doesn't start.
 If you format the card later or use a different card, remember to add those files.
 There is the `bootfiles.zip` included in this repository, even the installer puts right ones to the card.

-By default this hack starts httpd, ftp and telnet daemons in the camera.
-If you want to leave ftp and/or telnet away, then edit `startup.sh` first before installing.
+By default this hack starts httpd, ftpd and telnetd (busybox versions) in the camera.
+If you want to leave eg. ftp and/or telnet away, then edit `startup.sh` first before installing.
+Don't remove httpd.

 Default startup.sh
 ```